-Those who experience an incident of sexual assault, domestic violence, dating violence or stalking have the option to notify law enforcement, including Parkland College Police Department at 217/351-2369 or room A160; be assisted by campus authorities in notifying law enforcement if the victim so chooses; and can decline to notify such authorities.
+Those who experience an incident of sexual assault, domestic violence, dating violence or stalking have the option to notify law enforcement, including Parkland College Police Department at 217/351-2369 or room A160; be assisted by the Title IX Coordinator, the Chief of Police, or designee in notifying law enforcement if the victim so chooses; and can decline to notify such authorities.
+Individuals may also seek orders of protection, "no contact" orders, restraining orders, or similar lawful orders from criminal or civil courts.
+Individuals are encouraged to notify Public Safety of any such orders if granted to expedite the execution of those orders in the case of a violation.
+Parkland will provide written notification of resources available to complainants upon request.

 When a student or employee reports to Parkland College that the student or employee has been a victim of dating violence, domestic violence, sexual assault, or stalking, whether the offense occurred on or off campus Parkland College will provide the student or employee with a written explanation of the students or employee's rights and options.
-This includes the procedures victims should follow if a crime of dating violence, domestic violence, sexual assault, or stalking has occurred; information about how Parkland College will protect the confidentiality of victims and other necessary parties, where allowed; information about victim services within Parkland and in the community; options for assistance in, and how to request accommodations to academic, transportation, and working situations and protective measures; and an explanation of the procedures for institutional disciplinary action.
+This includes the procedures victims should follow if a crime of dating violence, domestic violence, sexual assault, or stalking has occurred; information about how Parkland College will protect the confidentiality of victims and other necessary parties, where allowed; information about victim services within Parkland and in the community; options for assistance in, and how to request accommodations to academic, [living, transportation,]\ and working situations and protective measures; and an explanation of the procedures for institutional disciplinary action.